bg-image

 ISO 9001 Resource Management

-Resource Management is a part of Business Management
+Resource Management is a Part of Business Management System

-Rather than the QMS simply describing how a product is made, it has become a lot more holistic.
-One of the big changes that helped shift the focus to the business rather than only the product is the involvement of Top Management to ensure that the QMS works well.
+Rather than simply focusing on how a product is made, QMS has become a lot more holistic.
+One of the changes that shifted the focus from only the product to business is the involvement of Top Management to ensure that the QMS works well.

-When management responsibilities started getting bigger emphasis, it introduced new requirements for top management to make sure that a QMS (or Management System) has what is needed for it to work properly and improve.
-This is where resource management comes into the picture.
+Ever since the ISO 9001 standard put more emphasis on management responsibilities, it also introduced new requirements for top management to make sure that a quality management system (or management system) functions properly.
+This is where resource management ISO 9001 comes into the picture.

 • Infrastructure